How Danubius Hotel Increased Room Service Revenue by Over 200% Through Digital Transformation

 Discover the new features and contact your BitSoft account manager or support team to activate them!

-ServUs – The Smart Way to Pay in HoReCa
+ServUs – The smart way to pay in HoReCa

 Developed by Bit Soft, ServUs is not just another ordering app — it is a next-generation tool designed to make the payment experience in restaurants and hotels smooth, flexible, and guest-centric.